Your cart is currently empty!

 Is It Better to Retrofit Existing Fixtures or to Use New Fixtures?

-Unless there’s a need to keep the existing fixtures, new would be a better choice.
-However, if your exhibition hall uses expensive uplight fixtures, you can save considerably by retrofitting these fixtures to LED with our metal halide retrofit kits.
+Unless there’s a need to keep the existing fixtures, new ones would be a better choice.
+If your exhibition hall has expensive up-light fixtures, consider retrofitting these fixtures.
+We offer metal halide retrofit kits for that purpose.

 We Want to Avoid Shadows and Want a Very Uniform Light Coverage.
 How Can We Do This?

-This is actually easy to accomplish through a lighting plan.
-A lighting plan will show you two important calculations: light levels (foot candles) and how well balanced the light is (average/mInimum footcandle ratio).
-By looking at this second calculation, you can make sure the lights provide balanced light without shadows.
+This is actually easy to do through a lighting plan.
+A lighting plan will show you two important calculations.
+Light levels (foot candles) and how well-balanced the light is (average/min ratio).

 Are Your Fixtures Compatible with Lighting Controls?